 The warmer the relationship, the hotter the sex

 At the heart of a great marriage is the security of knowing that we are best friends.
 Now to be honest, this is usually a greater need for the woman than for the husband.
 Guys sometimes take the relationship for granted a little bit, but women need to know beyond doubt that their husbands are a safe harbor.
-They need to know that they are significant to their spouse, and not just an add-on.
+They need to know that they are significant to their spouse.

 A growing, dynamic friendship built on time spent together away from the bedroom will allow for a greater intimacy within the bedroom.
 Sadly, many marriages deteriorate because when the relationship is not strong, sexuality becomes cheapened.
 Women often feel used or taken for granted.
 They think, “If this is all he wants, he doesn’t really care about me.”